 Although neither of these special moves boots the dude, the dude must still be unbooted in order to perform the move.
+Note, you cannot opt to boot the dude when making either of these moves.

 Some card effects let you move a dude.
 These are usually Noon abilities, but there are also a few Shootout and React abilities, too.
 When using one of these effects, you can use it to move a booted dude, and the move doesn't boot your dude.
 Card effects that move a dude must move them to a new location; the dude cannot remain at the same location, unless the effect is sending them home booted.